bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 2: 00:21:46

-Yeah, And I also think it starts becoming even more dangerous within the walled gardens of wallets and custodial wallets integrating Lightning.
+Yeah, and I also think it starts becoming even more dangerous within the walled gardens of wallets and custodial wallets integrating Lightning.
 So we have Lightning integration in Cash App now.

 ## Lightning integrations and walled gardens

-Speaker 2: 00:22:01

 And if you can imagine a beginner thinking that, well, I've heard Lightning is private, but I'm using it within this walled garden of Cash App.
 It may not have all of the bells and whistles that you think it might.

 Speaker 0: 00:22:16

-It reminds me of the conversation about end-to-end encryption, like the companies like Facebook, for example, at least as far as I can understand it, that try to kind of turn this conversation about privacy from, okay, I want my conversations to be private from Facebook towards, oh, we're encrypting end-to-end, and no one except you and Facebook knows what you're talking about.
+It reminds me of the conversation about end-to-end encryption, like the companies like Facebook, for example, at least as far as I can understand it, that try to kind of turn this conversation about privacy from, I want my conversations to be private from Facebook towards, oh, we're encrypting end-to-end, and no one except you and Facebook knows what you're talking about.
 And this is kind of the way to put it to make themselves look good.
 So the same with the walled gardens.
-I mean, I'm not saying that CacheApp is deliberately trying to push this narrative, probably they don't, but users may perceive it as, okay, everything is private within this world garden.
+I mean, I'm not saying that Cash App is deliberately trying to push this narrative, probably they don't, but users may perceive it as, okay, everything is private within this world garden.
 But I think we should aim for even more ambitious target to make it private, even from the owners or from the operators of this one garden.
 So this is what peer-to-peer protocols are about.